CT Wedding DJRequest a FREE Quote TODAYCT DJ Phone Number

-Article by Beth Angel.
+Article by John Rzasa

 Hiring a wedding planner is a personal decision you should not take lightly.
 A wedding planner can take a lot of the stress out of planning a wedding, but there is a cost involved.